data-integrations/wrangler/docs/directives/set-column.md

 # Set Column

-The `set-column` directive sets the column value to the result of an expression execution.
+The SET-COLUMN directive sets the column value to the result of an expression execution.

 ## Syntax